 As a child, and into adulthood, I grew up and lived in the home of one of the Presidents of The Museum Of Modern Art (MOMA).
 I played with the Giacometti.
 At a later age, my brother and I fantasized about removing the Picasso harlequin from its frame, and escaping to Europe to sell it.

-Being an observer, I quickly made friends with the 35mm camera my mother gave me (for a trip with her on an underwater archeological dig, in Greece).
-The Rollei was given to me in secret, because my Austrian arms dealer step-father didn't think a boy deserved such quality.
-As I grew, tormented by being sent away, I found solace, and distance from a world I didn't feel safe in, through my camera.
-I loved Kodachrome, Ektachrome, and Ilford HP-5.
-Tri-X was used in all schooling, of course...
+Being an observer, I quickly made friends with the 35mm camera my mother gave me for a trip with her on a Greek underwater archeological dig.
+The Rollei had to be given to me in secret, because my Austrian arms-dealer stepfather didn't think a boy deserved such quality.
+As I grew, tormented by being sent away from home at the age of 8, I found solace, and distance from a world I didn't feel safe in, through my camera.
+I loved Kodachrome, Ektachrome, Ilford HP-5, and Tri-X film.

 I feel I can photograph anything.
 I have always played with light and continue to emphasize that in my work.
-I use objects that mimic consciousness, and it's nuances, through glass eyes, empty eye sockets (dolls/skulls), and skulls as the containers of eyes and gray matter...and theoretically, Consciousness.
+I use objects that mimic life/consciousness and it's nuances, through glass eyes, empty eye sockets (dolls/skulls), and skulls as the containers of eyes and gray matter...and theoretically, Consciousness.

 I LOVE doing this.
 I take it very seriously, and I have a tremendous amount of fun with it.
 Thank you for taking the time to look at my work.
 Over time, I have developed a catalog of items that represent certain things to me, but I care about my viewers triggering of feelings and thoughts, more than mine.